 * The Scoping Study referred to above is based on low-level technical and economic assessments, and is insufficient to support estimation of Ore Reserves or to provide assurance of an economic development case at this stage, or to provide certainty that the conclusions of the Scoping Study will be realised.

-Pre-feasibility study elements undertaken aimed at de-risking the project include; finalised Level 1 and Level 2 flora & flora surveys (which did not identify any major environmental triggers), work on securing access to a project water supply, and investigation of export infrastructure options and bulk material transhipment technology.
+Pre-feasibility study elements undertaken aimed at de-risking the project include; finalised Level 1 and Level 2 flora & flora surveys (which did not identify any major environmental triggers).